Welcome to Montclair State University!

 If you will be arriving late in the evening, please make arrangements to stay at a hotel the first night and come to campus the next morning.

 Please consider your flight arrival time and allow 1 1/2 hours to clear immigration and customs, receive your baggage, and locate your transport.
-Travel times by car from Newark to campus, depending on the time of the day, will be approximately 30 minutes.
-Travel times by car from JFK will be at least 1 1/2 hours.
-If you are traveling by train from Newark, allow at least 1 1/2 hours; from JFK, at least 2 hours.
+Travel times by car from Newark Airport to campus, depending on the time of the day, will be approximately 30 minutes.
+Travel times by car from JFK Airport will be at least 1 1/2 hours.
+If you are traveling by train allow for at least 2 hours.

 Each room has one bed, closet, desk, and chair per student.
 You might choose to bring some things with you or order supplies online and we will arrange for them to be available when you check in.